 Wrist Fracture – Broken Wrist

 How to tell if you have fractured your wrist.
 Broken wrist symptoms vary slightly depending on the type and grade of the fracture.
-In general, they consist of:
+However, in general, they consist of:

 • Rapid swelling

-• Tingling or numbness felt in the hand or fingers indicates nerve damage
+• Tingling or numbness in the hand or fingers (nerve damage)

 Diagnosis of a broken wrist

 If you suspect a broken wrist then seek urgent medical attention immediately.
-Your doctor will X-ray your arm.
-This is to determine how bad your injury is and the type of fracture.
-Also, any displacement of bone fragments.
+Your doctor will X-ray your arm to confirm the diagnosis.
+This also determine how bad your injury is and the type of fracture.

 Types of wrist fracture

-The following are different types of wrist fractures:
+The following are the most common types of wrist fractures:

 Colles fracture

-A Colles fracture is a break at the wrist end of the radius bone in the forearm.
-The most common cause of a Colles fracture is a fall onto an outstretched arm.
+A Colles fracture is a break at the wrist end of the radius, usually caused by a fall onto an outstretched hand.
+The broken bone is displaced backwards.

 Symptoms include: